mwojnars/hypertag/docs/index.md

   equal to the parent's).
 The dedent modifier can be used with all types of blocks, including tagged and control blocks.
-- The _append_ modifier (`...`): when put at the beginning of a block, it marks that this block is a continuation and should be appended to the previous one without a newline.
+- The _append_ modifier (`...`): when put at the beginning of a block, it marks that this block is a continuation of the previous block and should be appended to it without a newline.
+  There should be no empty line between the two blocks, otherwise a newline will still be inserted.
 - The `pass` keyword can be used in place of a block, as an "empty block" placeholder.
   This quasi-block generates no output, similarly to the `pass` keyword in Python.
   The use of `pass` is never enforced by the syntax: empty body is always a valid alternative